tessgi/TessGiWebsite/content/pages/observing/proposing-investigations.md

 ### Submission process
 The TESS GI program uses a two-phase proposal process.
 A Phase-1 proposal shall comprise the science/technical justification; proposals requesting funds need to include a budget narrative, describing in sufficient detail how the proposed funds will be used to achieve the goals outlined in the proposal.
 Only proposers whose Phase-1 proposals are accepted will be invited to submit budget proposals in Phase-2.
 It is not necessary for the PI of the Phase-2 proposal to be the science PI.
 Proposal content, including the list of investigators, must remain consistent between Phase-1 and Phase-2 proposals.
 All proposal materials will be submitted electronically.

 * All Proposers must submit their Phase-1 proposals electronically through the [Astrophysics Research Knowledgebase (ARK)/ Remote Proposal System (RPS) website](http://heasarc.gsfc.nasa.gov/ark/rps/).
-If you haven't used ARK/RPS before, get an account now (it's easy, but don't wait till the last minute); please refer to [the ARK/RPS instructions for TESS](http://heasarc.gsfc.nasa.gov/ark/tess/help.html).
+If you haven't used ARK/RPS before, we suggest signing up for an account well before the GI proposal deadline; please refer to [the ARK/RPS instructions for TESS](http://heasarc.gsfc.nasa.gov/ark/tess/help.html).

 * You must "verify" the form, and pass the checks, before you can submit your proposal.

 * Target tables for 2-min cadence observation proposals are to be submitted through ARK/RPS.
 There are two different ways to provide your target list: Into the RPS target form itself, or as a separate CSV file upload - the latter will only become possible after you submit your RPS form.

 * The Scientific/Technical/Management section of proposals is limited to four pages, this includes references.
 No table of contents in the body of the proposal is required.
 No supporting material (e.g., curriculum vitae (CV), pending/current support) is required or permitted.
-An fifth page can be used for a target table only.
+A fifth page can be used for a target table only.

 * An optional [MS Word template for the Scientific/Technical/Management is available](docs/tessgi_template.docx).